Presidency of Ronald Reagan: Social policies and civil rights

+School prayer

-With Reagan's support, conservative Republican Senator Jesse Helms led an effort to prevent the Supreme Court from reviewing state and local laws mandating school prayer, but Republican senators like Lowell Weicker and Barry Goldwater blocked passage of Helms' bill.
+With Reagan's support, conservative Republican senator Jesse Helms led an effort to prevent the Supreme Court from reviewing state and local laws mandating school prayer, but Republican senators like Lowell Weicker and Barry Goldwater blocked passage of Helms' bill.
 Reagan campaigned vigorously to restore organized prayer to the schools, first as a moment of prayer and later as a moment of silence.
 His election reflected an opposition to Engel v.
 Vitale, which prohibited state officials from composing an official state prayer and requiring that it be recited in the public schools.
 In 1981, he proposed a constitutional amendment on school prayer, which stated: "Nothing in this Constitution shall be construed to prohibit individual or group prayer in public schools or other public institutions.
 No person shall be required by the United States or by any state to participate in prayer."
 In 1984, he again raised the issue to Congress.
 In 1985, he expressed his disappointment that the Supreme Court ruling still banned a moment of silence for public schools, and said that efforts to reinstitute prayer in public schools were "an uphill battle".
 In 1987, he renewed his call for Congress to support voluntary prayer in schools.

+Civil rights

 In 1982, Reagan signed a bill extending the Voting Rights Act for 25 years after a grass-roots lobbying and legislative campaign forced him to abandon his plan to ease that law's restrictions.
 He also reluctantly accepted the continuation of affirmative action programs and the establishment of Martin Luther King Jr. Day as a federal holiday.
 The Equal Employment Opportunity Commission and the Justice Department both prosecuted far fewer civil rights cases per year than they had under Carter.
 In 1988, Reagan vetoed the Civil Rights Restoration Act, but his veto was overridden by Congress.
 Reagan had argued that the legislation infringed on states' rights and the rights of churches and business owners.

+LGBTQ rights and AIDS

 No civil rights legislation for gay individuals passed during Reagan's tenure.
 Many in the Reagan administration, including Communications Director Pat Buchanan, were hostile to the gay community, as were many religious leaders who were important allies to the administration.
 Gay rights and the growing HIV/AIDS emerged as an important matter of public concern in 1985 after it was disclosed that actor Rock Hudson, a personal friend of President Reagan, was receiving treatment for AIDS.
 As public anxiety over AIDS rose, the Supreme Court upheld a state law that criminalized homosexuality in the case of Bowers v.
 Hardwick.
 Though Surgeon General C. Everett Koop advocated for a public health campaign designed to reduce the spread of AIDS by raising awareness and promoting the use of condoms, Reagan rejected Koop's proposals in favor of abstinence-only sex education.
 By 1989, approximately 60,000 Americans had died of AIDS, and liberals strongly criticized Reagan's response to the HIV/AIDS crisis.
 On the 1980 campaign trail, Reagan spoke of the gay rights movement: